What is a sailing dinghy?

 Do I need to bring my own lifejacket?

 If you are bringing children, we strongly advise you to buy them their own lifejackets.
-We do have a couple of children’s lifejackets for local sailing, but we cannot keep a full range.
+Some may be available but this cannot be guaranteed.

-As a reseller for Gill Marine, we can offer a discount to our students.
+As a reseller for Gill Marine, we can offer a discount to our students on any Gill products.

 What do I need to bring?
 Do I need special clothing?

 The most important thing to bring is a sense of humour and a sense of adventure!
-On a more practical note, these information sheets should help you greatly:
+On a more practical note, this information sheet should help you greatly: